 Learn to listen more.
 It sounds obvious, but making sure you listen to your staff can make a world of difference very quickly.
 Eye contact is really important when you’re talking to a disruptive member of staff, when you ask a question, wait for their answer – even if there’s silence for a few seconds.
 Resist the temptation to jump in and re-phrase the question or butt-in half way through their answer.
 Listening also means being genuinely interested in them and having an open mind about the solution.
 Put aside your annoyances over their performance for a few minutes and listen to their opinion or point of view, you’ll get much further, much quicker.

 Ask yourself if you’re giving autonomy to your staff?
 A coaching approach is based on the fact that each individual understands exactly what they need to do differently in order to make change.
 Too much micro-managing and too many rules are likely to inhibit someone’s natural performance flow.
 Agree what you want them to do and by when and then find out how they’d prefer to get the job done.

 Do you really know what gives your staff positive job satisfaction?
 Making sure you know what motivates each individual staff member is key to shaping them into a valued member of the team.
 Finding out is as simple as asking them.
 To follow up, make sure whatever promises you make, you keep and make sure you remember what motivates them and can use that strength every day going forward.

-More and more managers are adopting a coaching centred approach to manage their staff issues as well as their business.
-Click the links for further information on coaching at work.
+More and more managers are adopting a coaching-centred approach to manage their staff issues as well as their business.
+Click the links for further information from Park City.